East Greenwich Township School District: Board of education

-The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
+The district's board of education, composed of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.

-Members of the districts's Board of Education are:
+Members of the districts's board of education are: